QUT-Digital-Observatory/tweetexploR/README.md

 <!-- badges: end -->

-tweetexploR is an R package for exploring and visualising a collection of Tweets that have been tidied into an SQLite database file by the [tidy_tweet](https://pypi.org/project/tidy-tweet/) library.
+tweetexploR is an R package for exploring and visualising a collection of Tweets that has been tidied into an SQLite database file by the [tidy_tweet](https://pypi.org/project/tidy-tweet/) library.

 tweetexploR allows you to quickly answer questions such as: